 - The marked, well-preserved path climbs up the hillside in a weaving manner, crossing a scenery of unique landforms and great naturalistic, landscape value at the western boundaries of Psiloritis Geopark.

 - Psiloritis Range is the mountainous backbone of Crete with the highest peak of the island at 2.456 m. and has the second largest alpine zone after Lefka Ori on the west.

 - All four kinds of native oak trees are represented in the region.
-Beautiful Valonia and Downy Oak forest (Quercus macrolepis & Quercus pubescens respectively), sprawl themselves from the northern Rethymnon till the steep western slopes of the Psiloritis.
+Beautiful Valonia and Downy Oak forest (Quercus macrolepis & Quercus pubescens respectively), sprawl themselves from the northern Rethymnon till the steep western slopes of Psiloritis.
 Kermes Oak (Quercus coccifera) and Holly Oak (Quercus ilex) trees form clusters and sparse forests in the steep slopes surrounding the gorge.

-- Crete has some of the biggest worldwide insular populations of big raptors, such as Lammergeier (Gypaetus barbatus), Golden Eagle (Aquila chrysaetos) and Griffon Vulture (Gyps fulvus).
+- Crete has some of the biggest worldwide insular populations of big raptors, such as the Lammergeier (Gypaetus barbatus), the Golden Eagle (Aquila chrysaetos) and the Griffon Vulture (Gyps fulvus).
 The vertical eroded walls bordering the marked path are used by a thriving vulture colony and one active territory of Gypaetus barbatus.